bradfrost/atomic-design/chapter-4.md

 Here's the thing: HTML, CSS, and presentational JavaScript build user interfaces – yes, the same user interfaces that those designers working in Photoshop and Sketch are meticulously crafting.
 In order for teams to build successful user interface design systems together, **it's crucial to treat [front-end development as a core part of the design process](http://bradfrost.com/blog/post/development-is-design).**

 When you only show stakeholders static pictures of websites, they can naturally only comment and sign off on pictures of websites.
-This [sets the wrong expectations](https://stuffandnonsense.co.uk/blog/about/time_to_stop_showing_clients_static_design_visuals).
-But by **getting the design into the browser as fast as possible**, you confront stakeholders with the realities of the final medium much sooner.
+This naturally [sets the wrong expectations](https://stuffandnonsense.co.uk/blog/about/time_to_stop_showing_clients_static_design_visuals).
+But by **getting the design into the browser as fast as possible**, you confront stakeholders with the realities of the final medium much sooner in the process.
 Working in HTML, CSS, and presentational JavaScript allows teams to not only create aesthetically beautiful designs, but demonstrates those uniquely-digital design considerations like:

 - Flexibility
 - Impact of the network